nathmo/ThymioAmbulance/README.md

 - follow track given by path planning

 Pathplanning :
-- use the matrix to computer the fastest route
+- use the occupancy matrix to compute the fastest route

 ComputerVision :
+- get the image dimmension + calibrate the camera.
-- get the robot and goal position
+- get the robot + goal position
 - get the occupancy map

 Robot :